 13. Hortus NYC

 Take Asian comfort cuisine to the next level at Michelin-recognized Hortus NYC in NoMad.
-Dine indoors in the dreamy, hunter green dining room or outdoors in the private garden oasis complete with heat lamps and warm, intimate lighting.
+Dine indoors in the dreamy, hunter green dining room or outdoors in the hidden garden oasis complete with heat lamps and warm, intimate lighting.
 Go on an eclectic culinary adventure through Southeast Asia and beyond with fresh seafood, small plates, a raw bar, meats, roasted veggies and more.
 There’s also a modestly-priced tasting menu complete with wine pairings, allowing guests to indulge in luxury without breaking the bank.
+This Valentine’s Day, enjoy a four-course prix-fixe menu of scallop, ribeye steak, grilled lobster meat and polenta followed by a dark chocolate mousse from 5 p.m. to 11 p.m.

 271 5th Ave.; hortusnyc.com